Chems Needed:

 A spa should feel like a sanctuary, not a science project.

-Nearly 80% of Spa repairs are due to poor water chemistry - why risk it?
+~80% of Repairs are due to poor Water Chemistry - Why risk it?

 Get Guest-Ready Water between every Stay with TheraSpa...